irmen/Pyro5/docs/source/clientcode.rst

 Lingering can be disabled completely by setting the value to 0, then all remote generators from a proxy will immediately be discarded in the server if the proxy gets disconnected or closed.

+Remote properties can also be iterators or generators.

 There are several examples that use the remote iterator feature.
 Have a look at the `streaming <https://github.com/irmen/Pyro5/tree/master/examples/streaming>`_ , `stockquotes <https://github.com/irmen/Pyro5/tree/master/examples/stockquotes>`_ or the